droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/coincontrol.h - A class (CCoinControl) specifying a set of coins to be used for a given Tx.
 (This allows the user to control which coins are used.)
 [Added in Nov.
 2013.](https://github.com/bitcoin/bitcoin/pull/3253)

 ./src/coins.cpp - Contains code for a pruned transaction that has only metadata and basically represents UTXOs (CCoins).
-Also includes various helper structs/classes that do things like hash the data, abstract the "view" of the UTXOs (CCoinsView and CCoinsViewCache), etc. (FIX - GET MORE INFO)  [Moved to the current position in Nov.
+Also includes various helper structs/classes that do things like abstract the "view" of the UTXO database (CCoinsView) and define the actual UTXO database (CCoinsViewCache), entries in the cache (CCoinsCacheEntry), etc. CCoinsViewCache is [consensus-critical](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-September/011161.html).
+[Moved to the current position in Nov.
 2013.](https://github.com/bitcoin/bitcoin/pull/3199)

 ./src/coins.h - See the CPP file.